AntunesLab/crossdome/README.md

 - **`cross_substitution_plot`** A heatmap combined with seqlogo displaying amino acid substitutions.

+## Documentation

+Examples of each function, including code, are available in the package documentation.
+Please use: `?FUNCTION_NAME`.
+Additionally, two vignettes are available through the command `browseVignettes('crossdome')`.

 ## Included datasets

 - **`hla_database`** Immunopeptidomics spanning several MHC Class I